varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 if there is a log record within the group that satisfies the condition.
 It is false only if none of the log records satisfies the condition.
 Query expressions can be combined using boolean functions.
+In addition to log records, it is possible to query transaction ids (vxid) in query.

 GROUPING
 ========